timothycdc/Python-Practice/README.md

 ## Actual Output

 Anything returned from your program in `main` will be output to the text files in `/output_actual`.
-This is then compared against your expected output
+This is then compared against its respective expected output file.

 ## Other Technical Details